alok-aggarwal/job-worker-service/rfd/job-worker-design.md

 * Differentiating between normal exits and signal terminations ensures that clients are fully informed about why a job ended.

 #### StreamJobOutput(ctx context.Context, jobId string, streamFunc func(string) error) error
-* Creates the logfile path using jobId
+* Constructs the logfile path using jobId
 * Opens the logfile for reading.
 This is the same logfile which was created in StartJob() function by redirecting stderr and stdout.
-* Streams the logfile line by line, using the streamFunc passed by the gRPC API
+* Streams the logfile byte by byte, using the streamFunc passed by the gRPC API
-* To emulate "tail -f" behavior, once EOF is reached, it polls for new lines being written in the file as long as the jobStatus is "Running"
+* To emulate "tail -f" behavior, once EOF is reached, it polls for new bytes being written in the file as long as the jobStatus is "Running"
 * Client should be able to end the stream using "ctrl+C".
 For this, pass the context (from the gRPC stream) into the library function so it stops processing when the client cancels the request.